colonial writer with laptop

 This site celebrates Milford History while attempting to stay relevant to 2015.
 You are reading this on the internet from a device that has an indirect historic tie to Milford.
 Not too long ago this news would have been printed in the newspaper, in an earlier era it would have been spread by someone riding on horseback from town to town or by the Town Cryer on the central town green.
 Milford has a beautiful green surrounded by historic landmarks.

 We aim to encourage saving the charm of simpler times when when people took the time to craft quality work before the remaining artifacts fall into disrepair.
-In the past people took pride in doing one's best instead of "Good Enough For Now".
+In the past people took pride in quality craftsmanship instead of Good Enough For Now.
 We are not against progress, Milford can boast of numerous technological advances.
-We love to share what we have discovered ourselves about Milford's past up until today.
-We serve the greater historical community independently of any organization or agenda.
+Bravery was exhibited time after time of working for the greater good.
+The less nobel course of action sometimes was a reliance upon political or personal connections.
+Rather than just be in awe of the doers or what our ancestors did 238 years ago, we hope the innovators serve as inspiration for people of today to create tomorrow's history.
+We encourage visitors to have the curiosity to ask questions in order to find out more about any topic.
+Sometimes our own beliefs should be questioned such as do we know enough about something to be able to make an informed decision.
+We love to share what we have discovered ourselves about Milford including interviewing those that were part of recent history.
+We serve the greater historic community independently of any organization over bureaucratic rules.